AIR-DI/AIDC/index.md

 </p>

 - The total server load fluctuated at a similar level, but our method consistently achieved noticeably lower ACLF value than that of the PID controller, indicating higher energy efficiency;
-- Our method tends to lower the fan speeds while slightly increasing the cold water valve openings, which helps reduce ACU energy consumption while maintaining the same level of cooling capacity.
+- Our method tends to lower the fan speeds while slightly increasing the cold water valve openings, which helps reduce ACU energy consumption while maintaining the same level of cooling capacity;
 - Our method achieves significantly better temperature regulation for the hot aisle, indicating a more uniform and stable temperature field inside the hot aisle (HAT, hot aisle temperature).

 <!-- ![detailed_comp](./doc/detailed_comp.png) -->